Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Introduction

 \subsection{Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension}

-Here we present a comprehensive user guide to \df , our open source simulation tool designed for simulating semiconductor devices with mixed ionic-electronic conducting layers.
-The software enables users to simulate devices with multiple distinct material layers and up to four charge carrying species: electrons and holes by default plus up to two ionic species.
-The time-dependent continuity equations are fully-coupled to Poisson's equation enabling transient optoelectronic measurements to be simulated.
-In addition to material parameters, users have direct access to adapt carrier transport, recombination and generation models as well as the systems initial and boundary conditions.
-To model the mixing of states at material interfaces,\cite{Czaja2017a} \df\ uses a graded interface approach for heterojunctions such that there is a smooth transition between the properties of adjacent layers.
-This method has the added benefits that it circumvents the requirement for additional system boundary conditions and enables interface-specific properties (such as high rates of interfacial recombination) to be defined within the graded regions.
-While the example architectures and outputs given in this work use PSCs as a model system, \df\ can, in principle, be used to model any non-degenerate one-dimensional mixed ionic-electronic semiconductor or redox system for which Boltzmann statistics provide a good approximation for the electronic carrier distribution function.
+Here we present a comprehensive guide to \df , our open source simulation tool designed for simulating semiconductor devices with mixed ionic-electronic conducting layers in one dimension.
+The software (based in \texttt{MATLAB}) enables users to simulate devices with any number of distinct material layers and up to four charge carrying species: electrons and holes by default plus up to two ionic species.
+The time-dependent continuity equations are fully-coupled to Poisson's equation enabling transient optoelectronic measurements to be accurately simulated.
+In addition to common material parameters, users have direct access to adapt the carrier transport, recombination and generation models as well as the system's initial and boundary conditions.\cite{Singh2021} \df\ uses a discrete interlayer interface approach for junctions between material layers (heterojunctions) such that energetic and carrier density properties are graded between adjacent layers using a range of grading options.
+This method has the added benefits that it both circumvents the requirement for boundary conditions at heterojunctions, and enables interface-specific properties to be defined within the interface regions.
+While the example architectures and outputs given in this work use PSCs as a model system, \df\ can, in principle, be used to model any ordered one-dimensional mixed ionic-electronic semiconductor or redox system for which the drift-diffusion approach is valid.

-This report is divided into four main sections; We begin with a general overview of the simulation tool in Section \ref{sec:general_overview}; In Section \ref{sec:theory} the default physical models for charge carrier transport, generation and recombination are outlined; In Section \ref{sec:comparisons} calculations from \df\ are compared to two analytical and two numerical models to validate the solutions and the graded-properties interface approach; We conclude in Section \ref{sec:system_architecture} with a detailed description of the system architecture and a step-by-step guide of the important commands and functions that will enable the reader to get started using \df .
+This work is divided into four main sections; we begin with a general overview of the simulation tool in Section \ref{sec:general_overview}; in Section \ref{sec:theory} the default physical models for charge carrier transport, generation and recombination are outlined; Section \ref{sec:system_architecture} provides a detailed description of the system architecture and a step-by-step guide of the important commands and functions that will enable readers to get started with using \df ; we conclude in Section \ref{sec:comparisons} by comparing calculations from \df\ to two analytical and two numerical models to validate the simulation solutions and the discrete interface approach.